programminghistorian/jekyll/en/lessons/designing-a-timeline-tabletop-simulator.md

 ### Printing Card Faces and Card Backs Separately for your Starter Deck

-In the starter set of files that you can [download from GitHub](/assets/designing-a-timeline-tabletop-simulator), you'll find a folder called [`Tabletop-Simulator`](/assets/designing-a-timeline-tabletop-simulator/Tabletop-Simulator).
+In the starter set of files you'll find a sub-folder called [`Tabletop-Simulator`](/assets/designing-a-timeline-tabletop-simulator/Tabletop-Simulator).
 It contains:

 - [`PH_nandeck_Your_Timeline_TTS_Face.txt`](/assets/designing-a-timeline-tabletop-simulator/Tabletop-Simulator/PH_nandeck_Your_Timeline_TTS_Face.txt) : the script to open in nanDECK to generate the card faces
 - [`PH_nandeck_Your_Timeline_TTS_Back.txt`](/assets/designing-a-timeline-tabletop-simulator/Tabletop-Simulator/PH_nandeck_Your_Timeline_TTS_Back.txt) : the script to open in nanDECK to generate the card backs